A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 Usage

-After you have finished installing and setting up, you can run Recalc and start using AnkiMorphs with your cards!
+After you have finished installing and setting up, you can run Recalc and finally start using AnkiMorphs with your cards!
 Delve into how to use AnkiMorphs with the following sections:

 Recalc